FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 see CLI help for details.
 To create a REST API key using the Web UI, go to the User section.

-to consume the API you need to request a key to your FTS admin.
+to consume the API you will need to request a key to your FTS admin.

 the following is a non-working example of a key
 ```